 Timing is everything

-Your planner should be your best friend as a Freelancer.
-With various meetings, deadlines, and client projects it is important to organize your time.
-Some Freelancers opt to have their schedule mirror that of a 9 to 5 job, while others may schedule meetings all in one day, projects on one day, and phone calls on another.
-Depending on your work style and preferences, one of these may work better than the other, so we suggest playing around with different scheduling options to get the most out of your work days and keep priorities in check.
+Your planner should be your best friend when you're working on freelance jobs.
+With various meetings, deadlines, and client projects converging at the same time, staying organized is key.
+Some freelancers opt to have their schedule mirror that of a 9 to 5 job, while others may schedule meetings all in one day, projects on one day, and phone calls on another.
+Depending on your work style and preferences, one of these may work better than the other, so we suggest playing around with different scheduling options to get the most out of your work day and keep your priorities in check.

 Keep your finances organized